 - S-8 (securities to be offered to employees in employee benefit plans)

-- S-1 (initial registration for new securities, prospectus)
+- S-1 (initial registration for new securities to be offered, prospectus)

 Why do financial analysts use EDGAR?

-Financial analysts use the Electronic Data Gathering, Analysis & Retrieval system because it’s a centralized place to get all the company documents they require for financial modeling, valuation, and other analysis.
+Financial analysts use the Electronic Data Gathering, Analysis & Retrieval system because it’s a centralized place to get all the company documents they require for financial modeling, valuation, and other analyses.